 3.3) Manipulate the light

 But that’s not all.
 There is one other very simple case where you can change the direction of light in a scene without waiting for conditions to change at all.
-This is a very common tactic among landscape photographers, but not one that you’ll usually read about:
+This is a very common tactic among landscape photographers, even if it’s not the most frequently discussed tip:

 This is yet another reason why you should look behind yourself periodically while you’re taking landscape photos.
 You’ll see a totally different scene — one that might lead to your best shot of the day.